 "The play we did last year... every single scene or testimony was...an experience that one of the Time Matters kids has been through.
 It was absolutely amazing...We shared them with all social workers.
-And we invited the police, we invited schools and [P1] done a brief question time after it...and we had professionals just go oh my god, we need to change our attitude, or we need to do this, and we need to do that.
-And that's all because of a young person's voice.
-Because it just be so empowering, you know...and it can really bring about some change and that's what we wanna try and do."
+And we invited the police, we invited schools...we had professionals just go oh my god, we need to change our attitude, or we need to do this, and we need to do that.
+And that's all because of a young person's voice...so empowering, you know...and it can really bring about some change."
 (P2, stakeholder)

-"Knowing that there is this charity there, you know that we can signpost you know our families to that...will support the children and the family and beyond the school environment so then...we've got that road to go down...it enables us to be more confident with the support that we can kind of put forward to some of our families because that particular family, you know, they're not alone.

-Particularly in the area that I'm working in.
-So, we're 100% confident that there is an organisation there that, you know, do what they say they're gonna do."
+"Knowing that there is this charity there, that we can signpost our families to that...will support the children and the family and beyond the school environment...we've got that road to go down...it enables us to be more confident with the support that we can kind of put forward to some of our families because...we're 100% confident that there is an organisation there that, you know, do what they say they're gonna do."
 (P5, stakeholder)